Harefield Hospital is situated in extensive grounds in the greenbelt of countryside on the edge of London.

-The hospital is one of the largest and most experienced centres in the world for heart and lung transplants.
-It has jointly pioneered work in the development of ‘artificial hearts’ (also known as left ventricular assist devices or LVADs).
+Harefield Hospital is one of the largest and most experienced centres in the world for cardiac surgery and cardiology.
+It is renowned for its work in heart and lung transplantation.
+Consultants have recently pioneered the use of ‘artificial hearts’ (left ventricular assist devices) to support failing hearts.

-Our private patient chef offers a wide choice of cuisine.
-Patients can select from our a la carte menu with meals suitable for diabetic, weight reducing, soft, healthy eating, vegetarian, Halal and Kosher diets.
+On the ward, our private patient chef offers a wide choice of cuisine.
+Patients select their meals from an a la carte menu which caters for various dietary requirements including Halal, Kosher, diabetic, weight-reducing, soft, healthy eating and vegetarian diets.

-The first hospital on the Harefield Hospital site was established during the First World War for the treatment of injured Australians and New Zealanders.
+Harefield Hospital was established during the First World War to treat injured soldiers from Australia and New Zealand.

 Professor Sir Magdi Yacoub set the direction of the hospital throughout the last decades of the 20th century.
 He performed Harefield’s first heart transplant in 1980 and carried out the world’s first combined heart and lung transplant at the hospital in 1983.